wojtas21/Steganography/readme.md

     git clone https://github.com/wojtas21/Steganography.git
     cd steganography
     ```
-    *(Assuming your project is in a Git repository.
-If not, navigate to your project directory.)*

 2.  **Create a virtual environment:**
     It's recommended to use a virtual environment to manage project dependencies.